CatalinaDonic/J-conjugator/README.md

 # J-conjugator
-A program that conjugates Japanese words into different forms (polite, plain, negative, past).
+A python-based tool that conjugates Japanese verbs into different forms (polite, negative, past) and presents a quiz to help users test their knowledge.

 # Introduction
-Japanese verbs and adjectives have multiple forms that vary based on tense, politeness level and context.
+Japanese verbs have multiple forms that vary based on tense, politeness level and context.
 Conjugation is challenging, essential yet complex skill for learners.
-To aid in this process, I propose creating a Python-based tool named "J-conjugator", which will serve as an interactive platform to conjugate Japanese verbs and adjectives, creating a practical and useful database that's easy and accessible to use.
+To aid in this process, we introduce "J-conjugator", which will serve as an interactive platform to help learners practice conjugating verbs.
+It features a database of commonly used basic verbs, user-friendly interface and an engaging quiz to make learning both effective and fun.

 # Objective
-Develop a program that:
+The program aims to:
 * Conjugates japanese verbs into various forms (polite, plain, negative, past)
-* Handles adjectives (i-adjectives and na-adjectives) including their conjugations for tense and negation.
 * A simple and user-friendly interface for learners to practice.

-The program will:
-1. Include a built-in dictionary of common Japanese verbs and adjectives.
-2. Allow users to input custom verbs and adjectives.
-3. Support conjugation types such as:
-   Verbs: polite, plain, negative, past and te-form.
-   adjectives: polite, negative, past negative, etc.
-4. Output conjugated forms clearly.
+* The program is a fun quiz with 4 answers and a scoring system.
+* Offer an interactive quiz format with scoring and instant feedback on incorrect answers.

+# Features
+1. Conjugates japanese verbs into polite, negative or past tense form.
+2. Quiz with four possible answers, a scoring system, and feedback on incorrect answers.
-5. Feature an interactive GUI for an enhanced user experience.
+3. Interactive GUI for easy user experience.
+4. Includes a built-in dictionary of beginner-level japanese verbs.

 # Approach
-* Use Python to encode the rules for conjugating verbs and adjectives based on their types.
+* Use Python to encode the rules for conjugating verbs based on their types and the ending of the word.
 * Data storage: Use a python dictionary to store verbs and adjectives along with their types.
-* Enable user expansion of the dictionary by adding new words.
-* Text-based input for selection of word selection and conjugation type.
+* No input needed from the user to make it easier to use and not requiring japanese keyboard.

+# Requirements
+Python 3.x
+tkinter
+random